Paintings by Werner Heckenbach

 Cathy 30 Cathy 31 Cathy 32

 Next is the very first painting that we ever found out about in 2001.
 It measures 18" X 20" and belongs to Bonnie in South Carolina.
-These characters resemble the last set.
+These characters resemble the last set of three.

 Bonnie 1